0xyg3n/SQL-PlayGRound/ReadMe.md

-# 🧪 SQL Ground – Multi-DBMS Query Playground for Pentesters & Developers
+# 🧪 SQL PlayGRound – Multi-DBMS Query Playground for Pentesters & Developers

-Welcome to **SQL Ground**, a beautifully crafted, AI-assisted and manually fine-tuned lab for executing SQL queries across multiple database engines.
+Welcome to **SQL PlayGRound**, a beautifully crafted, AI-assisted and manually fine-tuned lab for executing SQL queries across multiple database engines.

 ![ScreenShot](https://i.imgur.com/fju0lFy.png)

-This project was designed for **pentesters**, **developers**, **researchers**, and **curious learners** in mind — giving you a unified interface to interact with real-world DBMSes in a safe, self-contained environment.
+This project was designed for **pentesters**, **developers**, **researchers**, and **curious learners** in mind — giving you a unified interface to interact with real-world DBMS in a safe, self-contained environment.

 ---